ossgang/ossgang-commons/README.md

 As a special case, a ``Maybe<Void>`` may be used for functional-style exception handling.

+### AsyncMaybe

+A variant of `Maybe<T>` that will be resolved at some point in the future.
+It can be considered an abstraction over the Java `CompletableFuture` with a more consistent API.

+It makes heavy usage of the new Java functional style and can be used to easily create asynchronous code (e.g. with `AsyncMaybe#attemptAsync(ThrowingRunnable)` or `AsyncMaybe#attemptAsync(ThrowingSupplier)`).

 ### Observable, ObservableValue, Property, Dispatcher
 A simple, lightweight implementation of a value type which can be observed for changes.
 A concept similar to the likely-named JavaFX classes, but